 Ringling College was founded in 1931 and its 13-member faculty included Dr. Laura Ganno-McNeill, the first woman in the United States to earn a Ph.D., and Hilton Leech, a nationally prominent watercolorist.
 Today, it is one of the premier colleges of art and design in the western hemisphere.

-The College's 35-acre campus now includes 69 buildings, and attracts close to 1,100 students from 43 states and 28 foreign countries.
+The College's 48-acre campus now includes 110 buildings, and attracts close to 1,500 students from 44 states, the District of Columbia and Puerto Rico as well as 56 foreign countries.
 It is recognized as being among the best and most innovative visual arts colleges in the United States as well as a leader in the use of technology in the arts.
 With a better than 2:1 student to computer ratio, Ringling College's computing infrastructure rivals even that of the Massachusetts Institute of Technology [MIT].

 RINGLING COLLEGE OF ART AND DESIGN